Balanced rectangles over Sturmian words and minimal discrepancy intervals: Properties of convergents and Ostrowski representations

-All lemmas below are probably well known to experts (except perhaps for Lemma~\ref{lem:flip_parity}, but this one is not very hard to see either).
+We now recall several properties of Ostrowski representations which that be useful.
+All lemmas in this section are probably well known to experts (except perhaps for Lemma~\ref{lem:flip_parity}, but this one is not very hard to see either).
 Rather unfortunately though, there does not seem to exist a suitable reference book.
 In order to provide proofs for the lemmas, we recall some basic properties of convergents first; see, e.g., \cite{RockettSzusz_contfrac} for a reference.
 Throughout the rest of this paper, $\alpha \in (0,1)$ is a fixed irrational, and all Ostrowski representations are with respect to $\alpha$.
+In fact, in view of Lemma~\ref{lem:1-alpha-Ostr} and Remark~\ref{rem:Ostr-flip-alpha}, we assume $\alpha < 1/2$.